Shriman Prithviraj

-The leading cast, Ayan Banerjee and Mahua Roychoudhury as the teenage-couple are still remembered for their roles in the film.
-Moreover, the blend of the pre-Independence political backdrop with the simple love life of the newlywed is excellently portrayed.
+The leading cast are Ayan Banerjee and Mahua Roychoudhury as the teenage-couple and help to portray the blend of the pre-Independence political backdrop with the simple love life of the newlywed.
 On one hand there is the caricature of a typical Babu, who's hell-bent on getting the ‘Raibahadur’ title from the British rulers played excellently by Utpal Dutt, and on the other hand a Swadeshi played by Biswajit Chatterjee, who is out to teach the British rulers a lesson.
 The main focus is on Rashik Laal (Ayan), a notorious boy.
 To curb him, his parents get him married to Kamala (Mohua).
 But he creates havoc in his in-laws’ house as well.
 The interplay between the two, their becoming friends, missing each other, understanding their feelings for each other all make for a charming love story.

 Synopsis

 Young Rashik Lal is a notorious brat and the entire village, including his father, is fed up with the boy.
 He is in love with the character 'Prithviraj' (Prithviraj Chauhan), a great warrior who he (falsely and somewhat comically) believes to have fought against Alexander the Great; and often fantasizes himself as Prithviraj.
 One day he has a fight with his classmate Anta and is suspended from school.
 His father gets him married thinking that marriage would bring stability and seriousness in his life.
 He is married to the daughter of an aristocratic babu, whose only desire is to achieve the title of 'Raibahadur'.
 Rashik is super excited after meeting Amala, his wife, as she can read and write and converse in English.
-However, this is shortlived and Rashik goes back to living his reckless life as a notorious brat.
+However, this is short-lived and Rashik goes back to living his reckless life as a notorious brat.
 His father-in-law hires an Englishman to tutor him.
 However, the situation soon gets out of control which leads to a rift between the families of the newlywed groom and the bride.
 After much hassle and confusion, the couple is not only united but they also develop a strong bond of love and friendship.